-Swimming is a great exercise for people with asthma and allergies, but what about the chlorine?
-Can you be allergic to it?
-No, but you can be sensitive or have a reaction.
+You can’t be allergic to chlorine, but you can be sensitive or have a reaction.
 If you are sensitive, should you stop swimming?
-No, find and treat the cause of your sensitivity and find relief.
+No, instead you should find and treat the cause of your sensitivity and find relief.

 What you think is a chlorine allergy might actually be underlying asthma, exercise-induced bronchoconstriction (EIB) or bronchospasm.
 Your runny nose might be due to other underlying allergy problems.